pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 ## Introduction

-**Motivation** The raison d'être of the OpenBiodiv data model is to enable the operation of a semantic database as part of OpenBiodiv.
+**Motivation.** The raison d'être of the OpenBiodiv data model is to enable the operation of a semantic database as part of OpenBiodiv.
 The data model consists of:

 1. A formal OWL ontology, called from here on *OpenBiodiv Core Ontology*,